-Pr oblem Re eason Sc olution 0 An open by-pass allows for water to flow around the system without any treatment at all.
-Close the by-pass.
+Problem Reason Solution 1.
+The by-pass is open An open by-pass allows for water to flow around the system without any treatment at all.
 All simplex units incorporate an internal by-pass.
 While the unit is in backwash, this by-pass is open.
 Do not sample for quality while a simplex unit is in backwash.
 For a simplex system, sample during service, not backwash.
-2. Raw water change 0 Raw water analysis has changed.
+2. Raw water change Raw water analysis has changed.
 Retest raw water, and reprogram meter or timer as needed.
 Raw water pressure low.
 See insufficient backwash.
 3. Diffuser tube O-ring Diffuser tube O-ring rolled or cut.
 Replace O-ring.
 4. Fouled media Obtain sample for analysis.
 Determine proper cleaning procedure.
-5. Water feed pressure is too high (125 psi maximum) The pressure regulator is broken. - Replace pressure regulator.
+5. Water feed pressure is too high (125 psi maximum) The pressure regulator is broken.
+Replace pressure regulator.